Anal scooting describes the behavior of a dog when it drags its rear end across the floor.

 Treatment varies according to the underlying condition.
 Treatment might include dietary changes, parasite control, or medications (such as antibiotics, antifungals, or allergy meds).
 Surgery may be considered as an option for dogs with frequent anal gland impaction.
 Surgery is necessary for serious conditions such as rectal cancer.

 Anal scooting is unique and not likely to be confused with other symptoms.
-Normal scooting that is not cause for concern may be confused with symptomatic scooting that is seen alongside other symptoms of illness.
+Normal scooting that is not cause for concern may be confused with symptomatic scooting that is seen alongside with other symptoms of illness.